aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-mutual-tls-file-provided-by-acm/README.md

 ### Mutual TLS Configuration

 During the deployment process we pass in a parameter called `mesh-update=mtls` using the CDK `--context`.
-This parameter alters the mesh configuration to ensure that strict TLS termination is achieved in the Virtual Node and Virtual Gateway.
+This parameter alters the mesh configuration to ensure that the both the Virtual Node and Virtual Gateway perform validations

-Much of the configuration remains the same as the TLS Configuration section above, but we add validation to the Virtual Node and Virtual Gateway.
+Much of the code remains the same as the TLS Configuration section above, we add a `mutualTlsValidation` attribute to the Virtual Node TLS configuration and `mutualTlsCertificate` attribute to the Virtual Gateway TLS configuration.

 **Virtual Node**